Alexandre Girard-Bille

 Alexandre Girard-Bille (1899–1961) was a Swiss skier.
 He competed at the 1924 Winter Olympics in Chamonix, where he placed eighth in ski jumping.
 He also competed in Nordic combined and 18 km cross-country skiing.

+Girard-Bille’s best performance was a top-10 in the ski jump where he finished in eighth place.
+Girard-Bille also finished in 14th place in the Nordic combined and in 26th place in the 18 kilometres cross-country.